javascript-tutorial/en.javascript.info/1-js/05-data-types/05-array-methods/article.md

 ## Iterate: forEach

-The [arr.forEach](mdn:js/Array/forEach) method allows to run a function for every element of the array.
+The [arr.forEach](mdn:js/Array/forEach) method allows us to run a function for every element of the array.

 The syntax:
 ```js